Liquid-crystal display: 1990s

-In 1990, under different titles, inventors conceived electro optical effects as alternatives to twisted nematic field effect LCDs (TN- and STN- LCDs).
+In 1990, under different titles, inventors conceived electro optical effects as alternatives to twisted nematic field effect LCDs (TN- and STN-LCDs).
 One approach was to use interdigital electrodes on one glass substrate only to produce an electric field essentially parallel to the glass substrates.
-To take full advantage of the properties of this In Plane Switching (IPS) technology further work was needed.
+To take full advantage of the properties of this In Plane Switching (IPS) technology, further work was needed.
 After thorough analysis, details of advantageous embodiments are filed in Germany by Guenter Baur et al. and patented in various countries.
 The Fraunhofer Institute ISE in Freiburg, where the inventors worked, assigns these patents to Merck KGaA, Darmstadt, a supplier of LC substances.
-In 1992, shortly thereafter, engineers at Hitachi work out various practical details of the IPS technology to interconnect the thin-film transistor array as a matrix and to avoid undesirable stray fields in between pixels.
+In 1992, shortly thereafter, engineers at Hitachi worked out various practical details of the IPS technology to interconnect the thin-film transistor array as a matrix and to avoid undesirable stray fields in between pixels.
+The first wall-mountable LCD TV was introduced by Sharp Corporation in 1992.

 Hitachi also improved the viewing angle dependence further by optimizing the shape of the electrodes (Super IPS).
-NEC and Hitachi become early manufacturers of active-matrix addressed LCDs based on the IPS technology.
+NEC and Hitachi became early manufacturers of active-matrix addressed LCDs based on the IPS technology.
 This is a milestone for implementing large-screen LCDs having acceptable visual performance for flat-panel computer monitors and television screens.
 In 1996, Samsung developed the optical patterning technique that enables multi-domain LCD.
 Multi-domain and In Plane Switching subsequently remain the dominant LCD designs through 2006.
 In the late 1990s, the LCD industry began shifting away from Japan, towards South Korea and Taiwan, and later on towards China.

+2000s

+In this period, Taiwanese, Japanese, and Korean manufacturers were the dominant companies in LCD manufacturing.
+From 2001 to 2006, Samsung and five other major companies held 53 meetings in Taiwan and South Korea to fix prices in the LCD industry.
+These six companies were fined 1.3 billion dollars by the United States, 650 million Euro by the European Union, and 350 million RMB by China's National Development and Reform Commission.

+In 2007 the image quality of LCD televisions surpassed the image quality of cathode-ray-tube-based (CRT) TVs.
+In the fourth quarter of 2007, LCD televisions surpassed CRT TVs in worldwide sales for the first time.
+LCD TVs were projected to account 50% of the 200 million TVs to be shipped globally in 2006, according to Displaybank.